alemazzo/yap/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following are the steps for install Yap
+The following are the steps for install Yap.
+At the moment the application is called `yapm` because i'm waiting for Snap Store to grant me the alias `yap`

 ### Prerequisites